 Benefit sharing in the new Indian National Ethical Guidelines for Biomedical and Health Research Involving Human Participants

-The Indian Council of Medical Research issued in 2017 the new National Ethical Guidelines for Biomedical and Health Research Involving Human Participants.
-The Guidelines are applicable to all biomedical, social and behavioural science research for health conducted in India and involving human participants, their biological material and data (15).
-The document “addresses the newer emerging ethical issues keeping in view the social, cultural, economic, legal and religious aspects of India”.
-It includes separate sections on Responsible Conduct of Research, Informed Consent Process, Vulnerability, Public Health Research, Social and Behavioural Sciences Research for Health, Biological materials, Biobanking and Datasets, International Collaboration, and Research during Humanitarian Emergencies and Disasters.
+The Indian Council of Medical Research issued in 2017 the new National Ethical Guidelines for Biomedical and Health Research Involving Human Participants, applicable to all biomedical, social and behavioural science research for health conducted in India and involving human participants, their biological material and data (15).

 Benefit sharing as a principle

-“Benefit sharing” is not mentioned as a principle as such in the new guidelines.
+“Benefit sharing” is not mentioned as a principle as such in the guidelines.
 However, the “principle of maximization of benefit”, listed in the Statement of General Principles, strongly suggests incorporating the concept of benefit sharing, by requiring that “due care is taken to design and conduct the research in such a way as to directly or indirectly maximize the benefits to the research participants and/or to the society”.
-In addition, the principle of reciprocity, invoked under the heading “Public Health Research”, requires that “individuals or communities, who have borne a disproportionate share of burden or risks for the benefit of others be given some form of benefit.
+Noteworthy, the previous version of the guidelines (2006) mentioned jointly the “principles of the maximisation of the public interest and of distributive justice“, whereby “the research or experiment and its subsequent applicative use are conducted and used to benefit all human kind and not just those who are socially better off but also the least advantaged; and in particular, the research participants themselves and or the community from which they are drawn”.
+Even if the more usual wording of “benefit sharing” is not adopted in either versions of the guidelines, the new formulation seems more focused and straightforward, and it is complemented by the principle of reciprocity (invoked under the heading “Public Health Research”), which requires that “individuals or communities, who have borne a disproportionate share of burden or risks for the benefit of others be given some form of benefit.
 The benefit should be context specific, such as protection from further exposure, access to food, healthcare, clothing and shelter, communication or compensation for lost income”.
-Importantly, and also related to the principle of benefit sharing, the chapter on General Ethical Issues includes a specific provision on “ancillary care”, i.e. “participants may be offered free medical care for non-research-related conditions or incidental findings if these occur during the course of participation in the research, provided such compensation does not amount to undue inducement as determined by the EC” (2.7.1).
+Importantly, and related to the principle of benefit sharing, the chapter on General Ethical Issues includes in either versions a specific provision on “ancillary care”, i.e. “participants may be offered free medical care for non-research-related conditions or incidental findings if these occur during the course of participation in the research, provided such compensation does not amount to undue inducement as determined by the EC” (2.7.1).

 Benefit sharing as a transversal issue

-“Benefit sharing” often comes through the document as a transversal ethical issue.
+“Benefit sharing” often comes through the document as a transversal ethical issue, even if differently worded in the different sections.